 An RV mattress is perfectly sized for your RV’s sleeping platform or bed frame.
 Most RVs have built-in frames and platforms for sleeping.
 Due to the size of the RV, these platforms are often narrower or shorter than standard mattresses.
 Since there might be multiple sleeping surfaces in your RV, there are multiple RV-specific sizes you can choose from.

 An RV mattress is no different than a normal mattress.
 The size is the only real difference, and those are selected to fit perfectly into standard RV spaces.
 You can use an RV mattress in the same way that you use standard mattresses, too.

 To ensure that you are choosing the correct RV mattress, you should measure your space.
-We’ll talk about that and more as we go over how you can choose a mattress for your RV.
+You’ll want to choose a mattress that fits perfectly onto the foundation to avoid any issues while you are camping or driving your RV.
+We’ll discuss that and more as we go over how you can choose a mattress for your RV.

 How to Choose an RV Mattress for Canadians

 Choosing an RV mattress can be difficult, especially if you are purchasing your first RV mattress.
 Before you can choose the option that is best for your needs, you should keep the following features in mind.
 There are multiple things to keep in mind before you take the plunge, but our guide should help.
 Here’s how you can choose the best RV mattress for your home away from home in 2023.

 RV Mattress Sizes